-Mexican Embassy, Berlin – architects Teodoro González de León & J. Francisco Serrano Cacho
+Mexican Embassy Berlin – architects Teodoro González de León and J. Francisco Serrano Cacho

 This image is dedicated to the people of the Mexican Embassy in Berlin, as a thank you for their wonderful gesture to offer the conference room for the Berlin photowalk instructional sessions in May and for being so amazing, helpful and warm with all the participants.
 This was yet another beautiful experience along with all the other wonderful moments in this charming city.
 Miss you, Berlin!